Blue Orchids: Are They Real Flowers? Do They Exist Naturally?

 Since then, the plant has been further studied and found in areas from this region all the way to south-eastern China.

-The Blue Vanda is native to Asia, found in parts of India, Myanmar, Thailand and China.
+This vanda orchid is native to Asia, found in parts of India, Myanmar, Thailand and China.
 It has delicate, narrow-petaled flowers that stand large and proud on tall flower spikes.
 They typically attach themselves to small trees with little foliage, sporting 20-30 flower spikes with long-lasting blooms.

 Due to its blue hue, this species is used by botanists and horticulturalists to develop new blue orchid cultivars.
 Studies have shown the flowers can also be used in eye drops to treat eye problems like glaucoma.
 The compounds within the flower are also believed to have anti-aging properties.